Explore 20 journal writing topics that can help you start a healthy journaling habit.

 Journaling can be fun if you pick some random things to write about in a journal.
 For example, do you have a bucket list of items you want to do someday?
 Use your journal to write it down.
 This gives you a chance to explore some creative ideas and lets you have a place to write down these ideas to transform them into goals.

 Having your bucket list recorded in this way will give you some goals to aspire to.
-You can always re-visit the list later and add to it or take away from it if your ideas change.
+You can always revisit the list later and add to it or remove it if your ideas change.

 18. What Is Your Favorite Place, Food or Book?